- NAD+ is a coenzyme involved in hundreds of metabolic processes. NAD+ levels decline naturally with age.

 How to Increase NAD+

-- Eating foods rich in certain B vitamins can increase NAD+ levels.
+- Eating foods rich in certain B vitamins can act as NAD+ boosters.

 - Oral supplementation may not be as effective as NAD+ injections or NAD+ infusions